-The Company's portfolio is actively managed, in addition to investment securities, the Company also invests in commercial property and accordingly, the portfolio may not follow or outperform the return of the benchmark
+The Company's portfolio is actively managed.
+In addition to investment securities, the Company also invests in commercial property and accordingly, the portfo io may not follow or outperform the return of the benchmark.

-The Manager's objective is to outperform the benchmark The Board regularly reviews the Company's long-term strategy and investment guidelines and the Manager's relative positions against those
+The Manager's objective is to outperform the benchmark The Board regularly reviews the Company's long-term strategy and investment guidelines and the Manager's relative positions against those ar mark mention in the

 The Management Engagement Committee reviews the Manager's performance annually.
-The Board has the powers to change the Manager if deemed appropriate.
+The Board has the powers to change the Manager if deemed appropriate